jalal246/builderz/README.md

 # Builderz

-> Build your project(s) with zero config :bowtie:
+> Build your project(s) with zero configuration :bowtie:

-`build/er/z` is smart.
-Works for regular repo with single package and monorepo.
+`build/er/z` is a smart bundler.
+Works for regular repo with a single package and monorepo.
-It doest multiple thing to save you some time:
+It does multiple things to save you some time and lets you focus on developing, that includes:

-1. Gets all packages path by looking into workplace, including monorepo.
+1. Gets all packages path by looking into the workplace, including monorepo.

-2. Extracts json from each package found in the root.
+2. Extract JSON from each package found in the root.

 3. Cleans build folders if there is any.